Student Handbook/FAQ 2013/14

 The Banner Code system is used in the central administration of student records.
 See also http://www.cs.bham.ac.uk/internal/modules/.

-If you think that the School has made a mistake in the progress decision, decisions about resits etc, your first contact is the School office email@example.com.
+If you think that the School has made a mistake in the progress decision, decisions about resits etc, your first contact is the Teaching Support Office email@example.com.

 The University will not require students to withdraw, or debar them from further examination or assessment, without giving them the opportunity to make representations.
 In addition, all students affected by adverse decisions on their future (for example, students required to repeat a year of study) may make representations.